This information should not be relied upon as legal or professional advice. Read the disclaimer.

-The constituent should normally try to appeal through the court where he or she was convicted before applying to the CCRC.
-There is more information on the CCRC website.
+The constituent should normally try to appeal through the court in the usual way before applying to the CCRC.
+Further information on this is available on the CCRC website.

 Unduly Lenient Sentence Scheme

-The Unduly Lenient Sentence Scheme provides for the public to ask the Attorney General to refer a sentence to the Court of Appeal for being too low.
-There is a separate Constituency Casework page which provides sources of information about this.
+The Unduly Lenient Sentence Scheme allows the public to ask the Attorney General to refer a sentence to the Court of Appeal for being too low.
+A separate Constituency Casework page offering further information on this is available.